rjgoif/ComfyUI-Img-Label-Tools/README.md

 **Note:** Actual newlines (pressing Enter) separate different labels.
 Use `\n` (backslash-n) for line breaks within a single label.

-**Smart Layout Behavior:**
-Smart layouts consider the actual dimensions of images (after padding and labels) to optimize the grid arrangement:
-- **Example:** 6 tall images (400×1200 each after labels)
-  - Regular `square`: Might arrange as 2×3 (canvas 800×3600)
-  - `smart_square`: Arranges as 3×2 (canvas 1200×2400) - closer to 1:1 aspect ratio

-This ensures the final canvas has the desired proportions regardless of individual image shapes.

 **Use Cases:**
 - Create contact sheets or image galleries